voiceflow/react-chat/packages/chat/src/__fixtures__/markdown/text-treatment.md

 What does a really long block of text look like?
 Well, it looks like this.
 And there's even more of it than you could ever imagine.
 We want to see how this wraps and displays line height properly.
 So we're going to keep going.
 What does a really long block of text look like?
 Well, it looks like this.
 And there's even more of it than you could ever imagine.
 We want to see how this wraps and displays line height properly.
 So we're going to keep going.

+What does a really long block of text look like?
+Well, it looks like this.
+And there's even more of it than you could ever imagine.
+We want to see how this wraps and displays line height properly.
+So we're going to keep going.
+What does a really long block of text look like?
+Well, it looks like this.
+And there's even more of it than you could ever imagine.
+We want to see how this wraps and displays line height properly.
+So we're going to keep going.

 ---

 # Emphasis